 Developing reduction of groundwater storage SMC for separate aquifer units reflects the stacked aquifer units of the Basin where groundwater supply in different areas of the Basin are provided by different aquifer units.
 To maximize capacity, municipal wells are often screened across multiple aquifers: The aquifer groupings are based on how municipal wells are typically screened.
 Most municipal wells screened in the Aromas Red Sands aquifer are also screened in the deeper Purisima F-unit aquifer.
 Other typical multiple aquifer screened wells include: the Purisima DEF and BC-units; the Purisima BC and A-units; and the Purisima A and AA-units.
 Although municipal wells screened in the Tu unit are also screened in the Purisima AA-unit, a high percentage of the flow in these wells is observed to be from the Tu unit.
-Additionally, the vertical separation of flow between the Purisima A and AA-units, which further supports the Tu unit being in a group on its own.
+Additionally, the vertical separation of flow between the Purisima AA and Tu units is observed to be greater than the vertical separation between the Purisima A and AA-units, which further supports the Tu unit being in a group on its own.